idanshafat31/Zipher/README.md

 ### TOC + TL:DR -

 1.  **Permissions Analysis (Task 1):** A detailed analysis of Databricks permissions, culminating in a recommendation for the principle of least privilege.
-This involves requesting `CAN MANAGE` permission on designated Databricks Job objects for Zipher's Service Principal.
+This involves requesting `CAN MANAGE` permission on designated Databricks Job objects for Zipher's Service Principal, and `CAN ATTACH TO` for Compute ACL.
 2.  **Customer Integration Guide (Task 2):** A comprehensive, step-by-step guide for customers.
 This document details how to create a Service Principal, generate OAuth M2M credentials, and assign the necessary `CAN MANAGE` permissions on target jobs to Zipher's Service Principal.
 3.  **Permissions Validation Script (Task 3):** A Python notebook script, (`zipher_validator.ipynb`), that uses Databricks Service Principal credentials (Client ID & Secret) to:
     *   Authenticate to the Databricks workspace via OAuth M2M.